Performance Metrics of Web Page Speed (Browser)

 - Total Blocking Time (TBT): TBT measures the time that a page is blocked from responding to a user’s input.

-- Cumulative Layout Shift (CLS): CLS measures the layout shifts that take place when a user tries to access a page.
+- Cumulative Layout Shift (CLS): CLS measures the layout shifts that occur when a user tries to access a page.

 - Speed Index (SI): SI shows how quickly the content of a page loads.